bjeptum/Health-Fitness-Tracker/README.md

 - 📝 Users can create an account and log in.
 - 📅 Users can log and track fitness activities.
-- 🎟️ Users can set personal fitness objectives sucha s building endurance or postpartu, recovery.
+- 🎟️ Users can create and manage workout plans  such as building endurance or postpartum recovery.
 - 👥 Users can track progress using charts and graphs to stay inspired.

 ## ⚙️ Installation